Mass limits of the extremely fast-spinning white dwarf CTCV J2056-3014: The model

-Recently, we have performed a stability analysis of the matter in the cores of WDs against pycnonuclear fusion reactions and electron capture reactions~\citep[see][]{otoniel_strongly_2019}.
-In this Letter, we investigate the stability of carbon WD matter against pycnonuclear fusion reactions using up-to-date theoretical models~\citep[see][]{gasques_nuclear_2005,golf_impact_2009}.
-We assume a unique nuclear composition throughout the star and focus on nuclear fusion reactions only\footnote{It is known that at sufficiently high densities in the interior of WDs, the inverse $\beta-$decay or electron capture process becomes energetically favorable.
-Such a process destabilizes the star since the electrons provide all the pressure required to balance gravity.
-However, as pointed out in \citet{otoniel_strongly_2019}, these densities are higher than the density at which pycnonuclear fusion reactions in a $^{12}$C WD set in.} among heavy atomic nuclei, schematically expressed as $^{A}_{Z}\mathcal{Y} + ^{A}_{Z}\mathcal{Y} \rightarrow ^{2A}_{2Z}\mathcal{K}$.
-An example of such a reaction is carbon on carbon ($^{12}\textrm{C}+^{12}\textrm{C}$), and oxygen on oxygen ($^{16}\textrm{O}+^{16}\textrm{O}$).
-Pycnonuclear reactions have been found to occur over a significant range of stellar densities \citep[see][]{gasques_nuclear_2005}, including the density ranges that exist in the interiors of WDs \citep{chamel_stability_2013,chamel_maximum_2014}.
-The nuclear fusion rates at which pycnonuclear reactions proceed, however, are highly uncertain because of some poorly constrained parameters~\citep[see][]{gasques_nuclear_2005,yakovlev_fusion_2006}.
+We recently performed a stability analysis of the matter in the cores of WDs against pycnonuclear fusion reactions and electron capture reactions~\citep[see][for details]{otoniel_strongly_2019,2021BrJPh..51..223M}.
+In the current paper we investigate the stability of carbon WD matter to pycnonuclear fusion reactions using up-to-date theoretical models~\citep[see][]{gasques_nuclear_2005,golf_impact_2009}.
+We assumed a uniform nuclear composition throughout the star and focused on nuclear fusion reactions only\footnote{It is known that, at sufficiently high densities in the interior of WDs, the inverse $\beta-$decay, or electron capture, process becomes energetically favorable.
+Such a process destabilizes the star because the electrons provide all the pressure required to balance gravity.
+However, as pointed out by~\citet{otoniel_strongly_2019}, these densities are higher than the density at which pycnonuclear fusion reactions in a $^{12}$C WD set in.} among heavy atomic nuclei, schematically expressed as $^{A}_{Z} X + ^{A}_{Z} X \rightarrow ^{2A}_{2Z} Y$.
+Examples of such a reaction are carbon on carbon ($^{12}\textrm{C}+^{12}\textrm{C}$) and oxygen on oxygen ($^{16}\textrm{O}+^{16}\textrm{O}$).
+Pycnonuclear reactions have been theoretically calculated over a significant range of stellar densities~\citep[see][]{gasques_nuclear_2005}, including the density ranges that exist in the interiors of WDs \citep[see][]{chamel_stability_2013,chamel_maximum_2014,10.1093/mnras/stx781}.
+The nuclear fusion rates at which pycnonuclear reactions may actually proceed are highly uncertain because of some poorly constrained parameters~\citep[see][and references therein]{gasques_nuclear_2005,yakovlev_fusion_2006}.

-\section{Stability Boundaries}
+\section{Stability boundaries}